Fire and rescue services

 To protect yourself from disease:

 Heatwaves are becoming more frequent over the summer months.
 They can cause heat stroke and exhaustion.
-Drink plenty of water, wear a hat, wear suitable light clothing, and, if possible, stay indoors during the heat of the day.
+Drink plenty of water, wear a hat, wear suitable light clothing, and, if possible, stay indoors during the hottest part of the day.
 There's limited shade in and around tourist areas.

 Air quality in Cyprus is variable due to frequent winds carrying dust from North Africa and the Middle East and the use of dirty fuel in electricity production.
 The air quality further deteriorates during periods of forest fire.
 If you typically rely on medication to assist with breathing, bring it with you, and ensure you have enough for your visit.